Garfonso/dlinkWebSocketClient/README.md

 Install with `npm install dlink_websocketclient`.

-#### Commandline tool
+#### Commandline tools
-There is a small command line tool that can act as an example or be used in skripts already.
+There is a small command line tool that can act as an example or be used in scripts already.
 Usage of that tool is like this:
 `node switch.js IP PIN 0/1 [Index]`
 Where 0/1 is for socket off/on and optional index to select a socket.
+If you are using the app, too, you can now supply TELNET as PIN and it will tell the library to get the token from telnet.
+(Of course the telnet port needs to stay active for this to work).
+There is also a new tool getToken.js which will acquire the PIN from telnet and print it on the console.

 #### Library
 Example for library use: